Find out if you need planning permission, how to apply or get advice.

 You can make certain types of minor changes without planning permission.
 The legislation can be very complicated.
 In some cases, you may also require building regulation approval.

 If you'd like some advice or help with your application, you can contact us before you apply.
 We can advise you on what information you'll need to provide for us to validate your application, plans and drawings.

 You can make applications for:

 Full planning permission by submitting detailed plans.

 Outline planning permission to establish the principle of the development.
 This allows you to provide more detailed information later in the planning process.

 Please use the relevant checklist to ensure your planning application is complete prior to submitting it.
 Any application which does not provide all the required details cannot be processed.

-Ring us 01706 924327 to make a building control new application payment, you'll need to give the address of the property the fees relate to.
+Ring us on 0300 303 8873 to make a planning application payment, you'll need to give the address of the property the fees relate to.
 You can pay by Visa, Mastercard, Solo, Visa Delta, Visa Electron and Maestro.
-Or you can pay by cheque or cash at Number One Riverside.
-Please note credit card payments will include a 1.75% administration charge.
+Credit card payments will include a 1.75% administration charge.